ochairo/vanillante/README.md

 ## Overview

 This is a starting point project for single page applications.
-It aims to be adaptable, modifiable, framework agnostic,
+It aims to be adaptable, modifiable, maintainable, framework agnostic,
 but at the same time open to adapting frameworks and libraries.

 ## Tech stack

-The simplest technology stack.
+Initial tech stack is simple.

 - [Web Components](https://developer.mozilla.org/en-US/docs/Web/API/Web_Components)
 - [Webpack](https://webpack.js.org/) / [Turbopack](https://turbo.build/pack)